graycodesnu/express-notes/README.md

 # Express Notes

 ## Introduction
 This project is a result of our bootcamp's week 11 homework assignment.
-Students were expected to create a README.md file generator using Node.js The project repository can be found [here](https://github.com/graycodesnu/express-notes) and the deployed link can be found [here]().
+Students were expected to create a note-taking app after implementing our own CRUD routes.
+The project repository can be found [here](https://github.com/graycodesnu/express-notes) and the deployed link can be found [here](https://heroku-express-notes.herokuapp.com/).

 ![](/img/Screen%20Shot%202022-10-09%20at%209.53.51%20PM.png)